sorcerersr/rustling_solutions/README.md

 # rustlings-solutions

-This is my take of solving the exercises of rustlings.
+This is my take of solving the exercises of rustlings (5.4.0) .

 Original rustlings README: